Staff Shortages

 What is the government doing?

+This plan has been a long time appearing.
 In July 2022, the Parliamentary committee noted that the Government has shown “a marked reluctance to act decisively.”
-The workforce plan promised in the Spring had not yet been published and when it does appear will only be a ‘framework’ with no numbers.
+The workforce plan promised in the Spring had not yet been published.

-Pressure from organisations within the NHS for a funded workforce plan increased, most recently in November 2022, a coalition of over 100 health and care organisations, including the Royal College of Physicians (RCP), signed a letter to the Chancellor in support of publishing the NHS long-term workforce plan in full, including assessments of how many staff will be needed to keep pace with demand.
+Pressure from organisations within the NHS for a funded workforce plan increased.
+In November 2022, a coalition of over 100 health and care organisations, including the Royal College of Physicians (RCP), signed a letter to the Chancellor in support of publishing the NHS long-term workforce plan in full, including assessments of how many staff will be needed to keep pace with demand.

-Not only has the government not produced a workforce plan, they voted against an amendment to the recent Health & Social Care Bill that would have required the government to publish independently verified forecasts of the workforce numbers needed across the NHS to ensure that services are safely staffed.
+As well as not producing a workforce plan, they voted against an amendment to the recent Health & Social Care Bill that would have required the government to publish independently verified forecasts of the workforce numbers needed across the NHS to ensure that services are safely staffed.

 To protect the patients the NHS must have the right number and mix of staff, with the right level of education, qualification and experience.
-Numerous studies show that low nurse staffing levels were associated with higher rates of falls and deaths.
+Numerous studies show that low nurse staffing levels were associated with higher rates of falls and deaths and major safety issues in midwifery.
 These include The Keogh review, the Berwick review, and most recently the Ockenden review of midwifery.

 The parliamentary committee’s report noted: